ietf-wg-mops/draft-ietf-mops-network-overlay-impacts/draft-deen-mops-network-overlay-impacts.md

 ## Broken login/authentication

 # Ideas to Mitigate Impacts

 ## Application notification of policy change

 ## Interfaces to access policy settings

-## Enable Application Level Option In/Out
+## Enable Application Level Opt IN or Opt OUT

 # Conventions and Definitions